ifremer-bioinformatics/samba/docs/output.md

 [Controls samples and number of samples to decontaminate](usage.md#decontamination) are specified in samba parameters.

 The **output directory : `results/[PROJECT_NAME]/00_report/microDecon`** contains :
-- the ASVs concerned sequences in `decontaminated_ASV.fasta`
+- the ASV concerned sequences in `decontaminated_ASV.fasta`
 - the decontaminated counting table in TSV format : `decontaminated_ASV_table.tsv`
-- the list of removed ASVs : `ASV_removed.txt`
+- the list of removed ASV : `ASV_removed.txt`
-- the abundance of the removed ASVs : `abundance_removed.txt`
+- the abundance of the removed ASV : `abundance_removed.txt`

 ## Taxonomic assignation

 [QIIME2 feature-classifier](https://docs.qiime2.org/2019.10/tutorials/feature-classifier/) will use a Naive Bayes classifier that can be used on global marker reference database or be trained on only the region of the target sequences.
 Check the [available parameters](usage.md#taxonomic-assignation) for this step.

 The **output directory : `results/[PROJECT_NAME]/00_report/taxo_output`** contains :
-- QIIME2 taxonomy report `index.html` with ASVs list, taxonomic assignation and confidence score.
+- QIIME2 taxonomy report `index.html` with ASV list, taxonomic assignation and confidence score.
 ![QIIME2 taxonomy report](images/qiime2-taxo-report.png)
-- the merging of counts and taxonomy for each ASVs in a TSV file : `ASV_taxonomy.tsv`
+- the merging of counts and taxonomy for each ASV in a TSV file : `ASV_taxonomy.tsv`

 ## Phylogeny

 QIIME2 sequences alignement and phylogeny are performed with [MAFFT](https://docs.qiime2.org/2019.10/plugins/available/alignment/) and [Fastree](https://docs.qiime2.org/2019.10/plugins/available/phylogeny/) algorithms.

 The **output directory : `results/[PROJECT_NAME]/00_report/tree_export_dir`** contains :
-- the ASVs phylogenetic tree in newick format : `tree.nwk`
+- the ASV phylogenetic tree in newick format : `tree.nwk`

 ## Functional predictions